 “This residency is specifically designed to engage with writers in our community.
 It’s an opportunity for literary artists to immerse in their appreciation of visual arts by experiencing the exhibits in the gallery.
 They then create compositions in response to our exhibitions.
 This collaboration between Buckham and our literary artist will culminate in a publication featuring their art and images from our exhibitions,” said Buckham’s director, Michele Leclaire.

-Since 2019, Buckham Fine Arts Project has provided and installed the artwork on display throughout the Karmanos Cancer Institute at McLaren.
-This collaboration provides an additional location where artwork by Flint artists may be viewed.
+Since 2019, Buckham Fine Arts Project has provided and installed the artwork on display throughout the Karmanos Cancer Institute at McLaren Hospital in Flint.
+This collaboration provides an additional location where artwork by Flint artists may be viewed, reaching an audience that may not visit galleries or museums.